sfigg/commercialization-public/manufacture/desktop/oem-deployment-of-windows-10-for-desktop-editions.md

 3. The PC will boot into OOBE.
 Press `Ctrl+Shift+F3` to boot into Audit mode.

     **Note:** Only use compact OS on Flash drive based devices as compact OS performance is heavily dependent on the storage device capabilities.
-Compact OS is NOT recommending on rotational devices.
+Compact OS is NOT recommended on rotational devices.
 Please reference Compact OS for more information.

 ## Make changes from Windows (audit mode)

-Now that you have made changes to your offline image, you can apply your image to a PC and use audit mode to customize Windows using the familiar Windows environment.
+Now that you've made changes to your offline image, you can apply your image to a PC and use audit mode to customize Windows using the familiar Windows environment.
 In audit mode, you can add Windows desktop applications, change system settings, add data, and run scripts to get your image ready for to be captured.

 To make sure your audit mode changes are included in the recovery image, you'll need to capture these changes into a provisioning package using ScanState.
-This image gets used by the system recovery tools to restore your changes if things go wrong.
+This package gets used by the system recovery tools to restore your changes if things go wrong.
 You can optionally save drive space by running the applications directly from the compressed recovery files; this is known as single-instancing.

-If you want to capture the changes in an image and apply it to other devices, you'll need to use the Sysprep tool to generalize the image.
+If you want to capture the changes in an image and apply it to other devices, you'll need to use Sysprep to generalize the image.

 ### Apps and Store opportunities

-Through Windows 10 and the Windows Store, you have tremendous opportunities for brand and device differentiation, revenue creation, and customer access.
+Through Windows 10 and the Microsoft Store, you have tremendous opportunities for brand and device differentiation, revenue creation, and customer access.

-Windows Store apps are at the center of the Windows 10 experience.
+Microsoft Store apps are at the center of the Windows 10 experience.
 They are Windows universal apps, so you can build apps for desktops, tablets, or phones that run Windows 10.
 As an OEM, you can provide an engaging customer experience and increase brand loyalty by providing a great set of value-added software and services along with the high-quality hardware that you build.

-For more information please refer to Windows Store Program 2016 Guide - 2016 Final Clean and Apps and Store Windows Engineering Guide (WEG)

 **Important:** The key below must be set in Audit mode.

 You have to change a registry setting to add your OEM ID.
-If you're an OEM Windows Store Program participant, contact PartnerOps@microsoft.com to get your OEM ID.
+If you're an OEM Microsoft Store Program participant, contact PartnerOps@microsoft.com to get your OEM ID.

 | Item   | Location in Registry                                                                               |
 | ------ | -------------------------------------------------------------------------------------------------- |